BES-QSIG/Data-integration-R/Data-integration-R.md

 ![](Data-integration-R_files/figure-markdown_strict/unnamed-chunk-13-1.png)

-You can investigate other habitat areas (improved grassland, woodland and priority habitats) by changing the column (`$`) defined in the `boxplot` and `hist` commands.
+Here we can see that the majority of the 256 CS squares have relatively little arable area, with a long tail of squares with high areas of arable land.
+Does the same pattern occur in the distributions of the other habitats?

 3.1 Mapping the Countryside Survey data
 ---------------------------------------

-To enable us to map the Countryside Survey data we need to join it to location data which sits in a separate file called 'CS\_locs'.
+To enable us to map the Countryside Survey data we need to join it to location data which sits in a separate file called `CS_locs`.

 The next step is to join the habitat data to this location information.
 Note these locations are incorrect due to confidentiality over Countryside Survey locations.

     #add (false) locations where SQUARE column matches between data sets
     cs_areas$EASTING <- cs_locs$Easting[match( cs_areas$SQUARE,cs_locs$SQUARE)]
     cs_areas$NORTHING <- cs_locs$Northing[match( cs_areas$SQUARE,cs_locs$SQUARE)]